RaeKimie/wedding/README.md

 This application is created for my brother's wedding.

-This Web app is specifically designed for mobile view.
+*Note: This site is specifically designed for mobile view.*

 * URL : https://hwangho-aram-wedding.netlify.app/